Checkpoint Charlie: Death of Peter Fechter

-Today: Tourist and memorial site
+Today

 Although the wall was opened in November 1989 and the checkpoint booth removed on 22 June 1990, the checkpoint remained an official crossing for foreigners and diplomats until German reunification in October 1990.

 Checkpoint Charlie has since become one of Berlin's primary tourist attractions, where some original remnants of the border crossing blend with reconstructed parts, memorial and tourist facilities.

 The guard house on the American side was removed in 1990; it is now on display in the open-air museum of the Allied Museum in Berlin-Zehlendorf.
 A copy of the guard house and the sign that once marked the border crossing was reconstructed later on roughly the same site.
 It resembles the first guard house erected during 1961, behind a sandbag barrier toward the border.
-Over the years this was replaced several times by guard houses of different sizes and layouts (see photographs).
+Over the years this was replaced several times by guard houses of different sizes and layouts.
 The one removed in 1990 was considerably larger than the first one and did not have sandbags.

-Tourists used to be able to have their photographs taken for a fee with actors dressed as allied military police standing in front of the guard house but Berlin authorities banned the practice in November 2019 stating the actors had been exploiting tourists by demanding money for photos at the attraction.
+Tourists used to be able to have their photographs taken for a fee with actors dressed somewhat as Allied military police standing in front of the guard house but Berlin authorities banned the practice in November 2019 stating the actors had been exploiting tourists by demanding money for photos at the attraction.

 The course of the former wall and border is now marked in the street with a line of cobblestones.
 An open-air exhibition was opened during the summer of 2006.
-Gallery walls along Friedrichstraße and Zimmerstraße give information about escape attempts, how the checkpoint was expanded, and its significance during the Cold War, in particular the confrontation of Soviet and American tanks in 1961.
-Also, an overview of other important memorial sites and museums about the division of Germany and the wall is presented.
+Gallery walls along Friedrichstraße and Zimmerstraße give information about escape attempts, how the checkpoint was expanded, and its significance during the Cold War, including the confrontation of Soviet and American tanks in 1961, and an overview of other important memorial sites and museums about the division of Germany and the wall.

-Developers demolished the East German checkpoint watchtower in 2000, to make way for offices and shops.
-The watchtower was the last surviving major original Checkpoint Charlie structure.
-The city tried to save the tower but failed, as it was not classified as a historic landmark.
-Yet, that development project was never realised.
-To this day, the area between Zimmerstraße and Mauerstraße/Schützenstraße (the East German side of the border crossing) remains vacant, providing space for a number of temporary tourist and memorial uses.
+Developers demolished the last surviving major original Checkpoint Charlie structure, the East German watchtower, in 2000, to make way for offices and shops.
+The city tried to save the tower but failed, as it was not classified as a historic landmark, but the development was never realised.

 New plans since 2017 for a hotel on the site stirred a professional and political debate about appropriate development of the area.
-After the final listing of the site as a protected heritage area in 2018, plans were changed towards a more heritage-friendly approach.
+After the final listing of the site as a protected heritage area in 2018, plans were changed towards a more heritage-friendly approach, but the area between Zimmerstraße and Mauerstraße/Schützenstraße remains vacant, providing space for a number of temporary tourist and memorial uses.